matloff/TidyverseSkeptic/README.md

 Specifically in terms of R, I have been an R user and developer since near the beginning, having used R's predecessor S before that.
-I've published several books that use R, and have served as the Editor-in-Chief of the *R Journal*.
+I've published several books that use R, and have served as the Editor-in-Chief of the *R Journal*, as well as Associate Editor for the *Journal of Statistical Software*.
 My R tutorial for beginners, [fasteR](https://github.com/matloff/fasteR), has become my most popular GitHub repo, with over 300 GitHub stars.